ExpEvolWormLab/PAREE/melting_curves_analysis/README.txt

 # HRM_protocol
-This is the protocol for qPCR, LC480, and analyse the data on R.
+This is the protocol for qPCR, LC480, and analysis of the data on R.
+(!)
+NOTE: Primer sequences used for the melting curve analysis are in PAREE/rec1Indel_primers/

 #function_melting_analysis.R
 All the function required to analysis melting curves